 Actual planning work for the downtown campus project began with a feasibility study that started in December 2009 and ended in March 2010.
 The college approved the result of the study and selected an architectural team to start designing the project in August 2010.
 Shortly thereafter a project management firm and construction manager/general contractor were hired to complete the consultant team.
 Various kinds of due diligence work began on the site in January 2011 and initial construction activities began in March 2011.
 The Downtown Campus was designed and built in a very short time period employing the construction manager, general contractor (CM/GC) method of project delivery.

 Titan Court, the student housing building, opened and began leasing in September 2012, just 17 months after the start of construction.

-The Academic building is scheduled to be completed in December 2012, just 21 months after the start of construction.
-Classes will begin January 7, 2013.
+The Academic building was completed in December 2012, just 21 months after the start of construction.
+Classes began January 7, 2013.